AzureAD/microsoft-authentication-library-for-js/lib/msal-node/README.md

 npm install @azure/msal-node
 ```
 ## Node Version Support
 MSAL Node will follow the [Long Term Support (LTS) schedule of the Node.js project](https://nodejs.org/en/about/releases/).
-We may continue to support certain versions of Node.js that are no under Active or LTS support from the main Node project on a version-by-version basis, as defined below.
+Our support plan is as follows.

+Any major MSAL Node release:
+- Will support active LTS versions
+- Will drop support for any previously supported Node versions that have reached end of life
+- Will not support prerelease/preview/pending versions until they are stable

 | MSAL Node version | MSAL support status     | Supported Angular versions |
 |-------------------|-------------------------|----------------------------|